swimos/swim/swim-system-js/swim-mesh-js/@swim/mesh/README.md

 ### Browser

-Browser applications can load `swim-mesh.js`, along with its `swim-core.js` dependency, from the swimOS CDN.
+Browser applications can load `swim-mesh.js`, along with its `swim-core.js` dependency, from the SwimOS CDN.

 ```html
 <!-- Development -->